stevenmiller888/mind/Readme.md

 ```

 ## Note

-This is a very simple library and there are far more sophisticated neural network libraries out there.
-Why did I build Mind then?
-Because I love figuring out how things work and sometimes you just need to build shit in order to understand how they work.
-Also, I wanted to write a library with clear, readable code that wouldn't scare newcomers away from the wonderful world of machine learning :)

 If you're interested in learning more about neural networks, you'll definitely want to check out these fantastic libraries: